 Environmental Awards Program

-The City of Raleigh established the Environmental Awards to recognize the outstanding work in environmental stewardship.
-The program recognizes individuals and organizations that have demonstrated a commitment to the environment in our community.
-The 2014 program will mark the seventh annual event.
+The Environmental Awards program was established by the City of Raleigh the to recognize the outstanding work in environmental stewardship.
+The program continues to recognize individuals and organizations that have demonstrated a commitment to the environment in our community.
+The 2014 program marked the seventh annual event.

-The 2014 City of Raleigh Environmental Awards Celebration will be held Tuesday, April 22 at the NC Museum of Natural Sciences from 6 p.m. to 9 p.m., including a public reception from 6 p.m. to 7 p.m.
+The 2014 City of Raleigh Environmental Awards Celebration was held Tuesday, April 22 at the NC Museum of Natural Science.

 The annual City of Raleigh Environmental Awards Celebration awards program is completely funded by community sponsors.